leoasa/tcp-chat/README.md

 ## Operation Details

 The server program stores contact information upon a REGISTER request for later retrieval when a BRIDGE request is made.
+It must be run before the client program and specify its port number.
+An example of proper execution is as follows:

+`python3 tcp-chat-server.py --port=5555`

 The client program requires initial information such as client ID, port number, and server address to start.
-For example:
+The server address is hardcoded as 127.0.0.2.
+An example of proper execution is as follows:

-`python3 client.py --id='student1' --port=3000 --server='200.26.180.43:5555'`
+`python3 tcp-chat-client.py --id='user1' --port=3000 --server='127.0.0.2:5555'`

 The chat session can be ended by either peer entering `/quit`, which terminates the TCP connection and the program.